wp-property/wp-property/readme.txt

 We are still in early stages, so updates will be coming out routinely.
 Please do not hesitate to send us feedback and suggestions.

 == Changelog ==

+= 1.39.0 =
+* Added filter ud::template_part::path which allows to add/change templates storage directory.
+* Fixed the bug with redirecting to Paypol on checkout (FEPS) related to Mozilla browser.
+* Fixed the bug with listing publishing after successful processed checkout on sponsored listings form (FEPS).
+* Fixed fatal error on notification sending when WP-CRM plugin is installed and activated.

 = 1.38.4 =
 * Fixed secure issues.